-How to Design an Effective B2B Website - A Detailed Guide
+How to design a B2B Website - A detailed guide

 This guide emphasises the importance of understanding the buyer's needs, structuring the website to meet these needs, and using data-driven strategies to enhance website effectiveness.
 Each section provides detailed insights and practical tips.